Birding

 Photo Credit: Tommy Gonzales Photography

 The Mississippi Flyway is part of a larger migration route that extends from northwest Canada, along the Great Lakes, and down along the Mississippi River Valley.
 This flyway is one of 8 globally important bird migration routes.
+Miller Beach, at the southernmost point of Lake Michigan, sits directly on the Mississippi Flyway.

 About 300 species of birds use the Mississippi flyway every year.
 Miller Beach’s miles of Lake Michigan shoreline, surrounded by Indiana Dunes National Park lands, provides birds with important habitats for resting and feeding.